-Also, steer away from Cyclo drivers - those guys rip you off 99 times out of 100. over 8 years ago
+Also, steer away from Cyclo drivers - those guys rip you off 99 times out of 100. about 11 years ago

 When I visited Ho Chi Minh I was immediately approached by taxi drivers at the airport (outside the arrival gates) who tried to take my bags and usher me into their taxis.
 I asked about price to my hotel in a central district and quoted $40 USD.
 I refused and was then immediately offered the same ride for $20.
 I made my way out to the taxi rank and negotiated a much 'fairer' fare of $8 USD, including toll fares, which is roughly what most guidebooks suggest.

 When in SE Asia I try to put the price I'm paying into perspective of their local cost of living.
 In my experience of Vietnam taxi drivers would consistently quote about double the 'fair' price - and if you don't barter you're paying for a very expensive ride! about 11 years ago

 'Rip you off' is subjective, correct, however the cyclo drivers have a reputation for being a rip off for a reason.